BioRender-Team/canvas-template/fractal.md

 # Challenge

-We will be drawing a fractal today! feel free to use the internet to any extent you like.
+Feel free to use the internet to any extent you like.

 ## Part 1: cantor set